ONSdigital/sml-catalogue/deployment_role_bootstrap/README.md

 This README is to outline the purpose of the role.tf located within this directory.

-The purpose of the role.tf is to keep a note of what we currently have deployed in AWS IAM role policy named DeploymentRoleSMLPolicy.
+The purpose of the role.tf is not for deployment but instead to track what has been manually deployed in the AWS console.

 The content of this policy is found in a resource within role.tf called aws_iam_policy.deployment_role_sml_policy.